 A work permit is required for a foreigner who wishes to work in Vietnam, and the permit must be applied at the local Labour Department.
 Besides just the work permit, the foreigner will need to have a residency permit and business visa to stay legally in Vietnam while he or she is employed.

 It is mandatory for foreigners who work in Vietnam for more than three months.
 This permit is valid for up to twelve months and can be renewed afterward.

 A business visa is necessary only when a foreigner works in Vietnam for fewer than 3 months.
 With that being said, a work permit is not necessary for this case.

 The application for a business visa will need an invitation letter from the partner company in Vietnam.

 This document entitles a foreigner to stay in Vietnam during his or her employment.
 The residency permit has the same validity as the work permit.

 Interested in hiring a foreign worker in Vietnam?
 Make sure to read Insider Tips on Foreign Employment in Vietnam.

-To ensure a smooth process of searching for adequate candidates, their selection and overall activities related to recruitment, it is beneficial to outsource this service from the third-party provider.
+To ensure a smooth process of searching for adequate candidates, their selection, and overall activities related to recruitment, it is beneficial to outsource this service from a third-party provider.